jenkinsci/seed-plugin/doc/Testing.md

 > Note that the full URL is not supported yet but will be.

-All acceptance tests are located in the `net.nemerosa.seed.jenkins.docker` package and are active only if the `jenkinsUrl` system property is set.
+All acceptance tests are located in the `net.nemerosa.seed.jenkins.acceptance` package and are active only if the `jenkinsUrl` system property is set.